harishks/streaming-aggregator/Apps/StreamingAggregator/README.md

 ## Terminology:
 <li>
 Streams - set of messages that usually belongs to a common category.
-For instance, a stream can be composed of Netflix titles streamed by the user along with related dimensions like country, device, etc. Streams can be broadly categorized into two types :
+For instance, a stream can be composed of Netflix titles watched by the user along with related dimensions like country, device, etc. Streams can be broadly categorized into two types :
 <ol>
 <li>Unbounded streams - emanating from a streaming source like Kinesis, Kafka, changelog events from a DB etc.</li>